DaveLuhman/wolfpackGuestbook/DOCUMENTATION.md

 - Errors during HID device detection, connection, or data processing are logged to the console (only viewable before packaging) and displayed in the UI.
 - The application ensures that errors do not crash the process, and users are informed of any issues they are able to resolve.

+### **Password Protection**
+- The viewer window can be optionally protected with a password
+- Password is stored locally in a configuration file
+- Password can be changed or removed through the viewer interface

 ---
 ---